Preminchukundam Raa

 Preminchukundam Raa is considered to be one of the first films to portray the factionalism in the Rayalaseema region of Andhra Pradesh state.
-Released on 9 May 1997, the film was blockbuster and became the highest grossing Telugu film of that year.
+Released on 9 May 1997, the film recorded as block buster hit.

 Plot

 Veerabhadraiah is a powerful factionist in Rayalaseema who is against love marriages.
 Sivudu his henchman; whose word is an ordinance to him.
 Sivudu says yes to Veerabhadraiah's every deed, even when he kills his father front of him.
 Reddappa a savage is the main opponent of Veerabhadraiah and both of them maintain bloodshed rivalry.

 Parallelly, Giri a valor student at Hyderabad leads a merry life.
 Once he disputes with his colleagues, due to their threat his parents send him to Kurnool to his elder sister Vaani's residence where he falls for a beauty Kaveri neighbors to Giri's brother-in-law Chakrapani.
 Meanwhile, Giri's parents fix his engagement which he breaks-up and backs to Kurnool. starts hating him.
 Being incognizant of it, Kaveri shows abhorrence on him, but later realizes his true love.

 Here as a flabbergast, Kaveri is daughter of Veerabhadraiah who is aware of the love affair and resents.
 Now, Giri reacts on Veerabhadraiah and takes Kaveri along with him.
 Veerabhadraiah sends his goons along with Sivudu in their chase.
 Giri and Kaveri reach Hyderabad, his parents reject their love because they are afraid of Veerabhadraiah, even SRK Master also curses them.
 Hence, Giri leaves the house and with his friends' help, makes their marriage arrangements.
 At the same time, Sivudu attacks them in which Giri is injured, Kaveri is separated and Sivudu forcibly taken her back to Rayalaseema.

 Simultaneously, Chakrapani and Vaani arrive at Hyderabad who shots Giri and admits him in the hospital.
 At present, Giri's parents decide to talk to Veerabhadraiah and moves to Rayalaseema, whom he lock down.
 Immediately, Giri rushes to Rayalaseema where rescues Sivudu and his family from Reddappa.
 Therein, his words reforms Sivudu.
 At last, Giri protects his parents and proceeds along with Kaveri.
 In the chase while Veerabhadraiah is about to knock them, Sivudu obstructs his way and declares him as wrong, which makes him realize.
 Finally, Giri and Kaveri marry each other.